LapsTimeOFF/DigiFlag_F1MV/README.md

 7. Select Any Other Preferences.
 8. Click on the Start DigiFlag Button.

-Feel Free to Zoom-In & Zoom-Out and Resize Window to your personal preferance.
+Feel Free to Zoom-In & Zoom-Out and Resize Window to your personal preferences.

 # 🧰 Troubleshooting
 If you are unable to connect.
 Click on the Edit Digiflag config link.